AntCPLab/OpenCoral/README.md

-Nof](https://eprint.iacr.org/2017/816) to achieve malicious security with plain replicated secret sharing, except for the "PS" (post-sacrifice) protocols where the actual multiplication is executed optimistally and checked later as also described by Lindell and Nof.
+Nof](https://eprint.iacr.org/2017/816) to achieve malicious security with plain replicated secret sharing, except for the "PS" (post-sacrifice) protocols where the actual multiplication is executed optimistically and checked later as also described by Lindell and Nof.
 The implementations used by `brain-party.x`, `malicious-rep-ring-party.x -S`, `malicious-rep-ring-party.x`,